Calabarzon Philippines Travel Guide

 Keep devices secure.
 Fully charge all devices before leaving your accommodation each day.
 Affiliate resources: NordVPN, ExpressVPN, B&H Photo, Airalo.

 Insect Repellent: A must-have due to dengue risk.
 Choose a repellent with DEET, picaridin, or oil of lemon eucalyptus.
-Apply regularly, particularly at sunrise and sunset.
+Apply regularly, especially at dawn and dusk.
 Sunscreen: High SPF (30+) broad-spectrum sunscreen is a must.
 The tropical sun is strong.
 Reapply frequently, notably after swimming or sweating.
 Sun Hat: A wide-brimmed hat has superb protection for your face and neck.
 Sunglasses: Shield your eyes from intense glare.

-Packing gear specific to your planned activities makes your experiences more enjoyable and safer.
+Packing gear specific to your scheduled activities makes your experiences more enjoyable and safer.

 For light hikes on Mount Makiling lower trails: